 While it ultimately depends on the personality of your child, as well as how bad the situation currently is, most parents I work with generally start to see great improvements within a few days.
 Night 5 is often when there is a major turning point in nighttime sleeping.
-That said, it sometimes takes up to a few weeks, so I always make sure to prepare parents for realistic expectations.
-Also, if your baby is struggling with taking regular, consistent naps throughout the day on top of their nighttime sleeping problems, that might take a bit longer since I prioritize getting the nighttime sleeping habits straightened out first.
+That said, it sometimes takes up to a few weeks.
+I always make sure to prepare parents for realistic expectations.
+Also, if your baby is struggling with taking regular, consistent naps throughout the day on top of their nighttime sleeping problems.
+Naps might take a bit longer since I prioritize getting the nighttime sleeping habits straightened out first.

 Is there a best age to start sleep training?

 Usually between 4-6 months is the best age for sleep training because babies at that age have developed the tools needed to organize their own sleep.
-It’s much easier for them to fall asleep on their own compared to newborns, and they tend to be more flexible than toddlers.
-That said, there are plenty of things that parents of newborns can do to set their babies up for great sleep habits, and parents with toddlers can also get great results with sleep training, although it tends to take a little bit longer.
+It’s much easier for them to fall asleep on their own compared to newborns.
+They tend to be more flexible than toddlers.
+That said, there are plenty of things that parents of newborns can do to set their babies up for great sleep habits.
+Parents with toddlers can also get great results with sleep training, although it tends to take a little bit longer.

 Can my baby sleep with me?

-Co-sleeping is one of those things that is not necessarily bad to do here and there.
-The problems start when your little one begins to depend on it to fall asleep.
-When it becomes a persistent habit like this, it can lead to other problems, such as your child not being able to sleep independently at all.
+Co-sleeping is one of those things that is not necessarily bad to do here and there as long as you follow the SIDS guidelines.
+The problems may occur when your little one begins to depend on it to fall asleep.
+When it becomes a persistent habit like this, it can lead to other problems.
+Such as your child not being able to sleep independently at all.
 It can also hurt your family dynamics, including causing a lack of alone time for you and your partner.

-Can I use your services if I don’t live in Cyprus?
+Can I use your services if I don’t live in UK or Cyprus?

 Absolutely!
 While I do in-home sleep training and many parents find that valuable, the majority of what I do – including developing a step-by-step plan for your little one and regularly following up after we get started – can be done via phone or skype.
-Also, even if you don’t live in Cyprus, I might be able to accommodate an in-home visit depending on your location.
+Also, even if you don’t live in either the UK or Cyprus, I might be able to accommodate an in-home visit depending on your location as I offer services in other countries at various times due to my travel.
 Just get in touch to find out!